-- (1) All transferable rural sites subdivisions applications involving protection of indigenous vegetation or wetlands must meet all of the standards that are applicable for: - (a) the protection of indigenous vegetation or wetlands identified in the Significant Ecological Areas Overlay or shown on the Kawau Island Rural Subdivision SEA Control as set out in Standard E39.6.4.4; or

-- (aa) the protection of indigenous vegetation or wetland not identified in the Significant Ecological Areas Overlay but meeting the Significant Ecological Area factors identified in Policy B7.2.2(1) as set out in Standard E39.6.4.4: or - (b) the creation of sites through establishing revegetation planting as set out in Standard E39.6.4.5. - (2) [deleted] - (3) A donor site (being the site with the indigenous vegetation, wetland or the revegetation planting to be protected) must not be the same site as a receiver site. - (4) The receiver site must be located within a Rural Countryside Living Zone and be identified as an eligible receiver site by the subdivision variation control on the planning maps. - (5) Sites being subdivided must have a minimum net site area and average net site area that complies with the transferable rural sites subdivision in the Rural - Countryside Living Zone as set out in Table E39.6.5.2.1 Minimum and average net site areas. - (6) The subdivision resource consent must be made subject to a condition requiring the subdivision plan creating the receiver site or sites to be deposited after, and not before, the protective covenant has been legally registered against the title containing the covenanted indigenous vegetation or wetland as applicable.
+- (1) All transferable rural sites subdivisions applications involving protection of indigenous vegetation or wetlands must meet all of the standards that are applicable for: - (a) the protection of indigenous vegetation or wetlands identified in the Significant Ecological Areas Overlay or shown on Map [X] as set out in Standard E39.6.4.4; or - (b) the protection of indigenous vegetation or wetland not identified in the Significant Ecological Areas Overlay but meeting the Significant Ecological Area factors identified in Policy B7.2.2(1) as set out in Standard E39.6.4.4: or - (c) the creation of sites through establishing revegetation planting as set out in Standard E39.6.4.5. - (2) A donor site (being the site with the indigenous vegetation, wetland or the revegetation planting to be protected) must not be the same site as a receiver site. - (3) The receiver site must be located within a Rural Countryside Living Zone and be identified as an eligible receiver site by the subdivision variation control on the planning maps. - (4) Sites being subdivided must have a minimum net site area and average net site area that complies with the transferable rural sites subdivision in the Rural Countryside Living Zone as set out in Table E39.6.5.2.1 Minimum and average net site areas. - (5) The subdivision resource consent must be made subject to a condition requiring the subdivision plan creating the receiver site or sites to be deposited after, and not before, the protective covenant has been legally registered against the title containing the covenanted indigenous vegetation or wetland as applicable.